Bank of America : Form of prospectus filed in connection with primary offering of securities on a delayed basis | MarketScreener

 Registration Statement No. 333-213265

-Contingent Income Auto-Callable Notes Linked to the Least Performing of the Russell 2000®Index and the iShares®MSCI Emerging Markets ETF, due July 2, 2026
+Contingent Income Auto-Callable Notes Linked to the Least Performing of the VanEck Vectors® Gold Miners ETF and the SPDR® S&P® Oil & Gas Exploration & Production ETF, due July 28, 2026

 Fully and Unconditionally Guaranteed by Bank of America Corporation

-·Payments on the notes will depend on the individual performance of the Russell 2000®Index (the "RTY") and the iShares®MSCI Emerging Markets ETF (the "EEM") (each, an "Underlying," and collectively, the "Underlyings").
+· Payments on the notes will depend on the individual performance of the VanEck Vectors® Gold Miners ETF (the "GDX") and the SPDR® S&P® Oil & Gas Exploration & Production ETF (the "XOP") (each, an "Underlying," and collectively, the "Underlyings").

-·The Contingent Payment Dates will be monthly, as indicated on page PS-4, commencing on February 4, 2019 and ending on the maturity date (the last monthly Contingent Payment Date will be the maturity date).
+· The Contingent Payment Dates will be monthly, on the 28th of each month during the term of the notes, commencing on February 28, 2019 and ending on the maturity date (the last monthly Contingent Payment Date will be the maturity date).

 a) If the Ending Value (as defined below) of the Least Performing Underlying is greater than or equal to its Threshold Value, the Redemption Amount will equal the principal amount plus the final Contingent Coupon Payment.

-·The "Threshold Value" with respect to each Underlying is 80% of its Starting Value.
+· The "Threshold Value" with respect to each Underlying will be 80% of its Starting Value.

 Are Not FDIC Insured